gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 ![Confirm both your public hostnames](/images/tutorial-extras/004-images/cloudflare-both-public-hostnames-added.png)

+#### 3. Document Your Public Hostnames

 Head back to the Cloudflare main menu and choose your domain, then `DNS`, then look for the subdomain you just set up.
 I usually add a note to mine, something like `this is for Node-RED for the MetSci Demo Dash project`, just so future me has a clue as to what's going on.

 ![Add notes to your DNS records](/images/tutorial-extras/004-images/cloudflare-dns-route-note.png)

-### F. Application & Token Setup
+### F. Zero Trust Token & Application Setup

+With our public hostnames set up we'll need to protect them so that not every jackass and their brother and drop into our Node-RED or Grafana instances.
+We'll do that with Cloudflare's Zero Trust.

 #### 1. Node-RED

-Now that we have our public hostnames setup, we'll need to create Applications and Tokens to help control access to each.
+For each public hostname, we'll create Applications and Tokens to manage access for them.
 In general, we don't want the public to have access to our Node-RED instance, but we do want to share our Grafana dashboard with the public.

 Let's start with the Node-RED Application and Token, focusing on what we'll need for the LDDS75.